jonnor/datascience-master/dcase2018/README.md

 2018 BirdCLEF Baseline System.
 [Paper](https://arxiv.org/pdf/1804.07177.pdf).
 [Github](https://github.com/kahst/BirdCLEF-Baseline)
 Feature extraction: https://github.com/kahst/BirdCLEF-Baseline/blob/master/utils/audio.py#L115
-Use a high-pass and a low-pass filter with cut-off frequencies of 300 Hz and 15 kHz a Uses a simple SNR estimation to not train on samples with bad signal2noise ratio.
+Use a high-pass and a low-pass filter with cut-off frequencies of 300 Hz and 15 kHz Uses a simple SNR estimation to not train on samples with bad signal2noise ratio.
 Based on median filtering and morphological operations on spectogram.
 Very low score => unlikely to contain any birds.